Pakistan Reports 359 Coronavirus Cases in 24 Hours

 Federal Areas

-Gilgit-Baltistan reported 1 new case of coronavirus on Monday after conducting 156 tests, a positivity ratio of 0.64 percent; it currently has 10,429 confirmed cases.
+Gilgit-Baltistan reported no new cases of coronavirus on Thursday after conducting 347 tests; it currently has 10,429 confirmed cases.
 There were no deaths or recoveries reported in the past 24 hours, leaving 186 fatalities; 10,229 fully recovered people; and 14 active cases of COVID-19.

 Across the world